-Although entrepreneurial orientation which is attested by an enterprise's inclination towards innovativeness, proactiveness, and risk taking behaviour and attitude (Anderson et al., 2015; Gupta & Dutta, 2018) is considered vital to an enterprise's enhanced performance (Ndemo & Aiko, 2016; Rauch., et al., 2009), a number of scholars have argued that entrepreneurial orientation might not have a direct influence on enterprise performance, hence, calling for the identification and assessment of immediate outcomes of entrepreneurial orientation (Markin et al., 2018; Wales et al., 2011).
+Although entrepreneurial orientation is considered vital to an enterprise's enhanced performance (Ndemo & Aiko, 2016; Rauch., et al., 2009), a number of scholars have argued that entrepreneurial orientation might not have a direct influence on enterprise performance, hence, calling for the identification and assessment of immediate outcomes of entrepreneurial orientation (Markin et al., 2018; Wales et al., 2011).
 The calls to establish and assess the immediate outcomes of entrepreneurial orientation are attributed to mixed findings about the direct effect of entrepreneurial orientation on enterprise performance where some studies have reported negative or no significant effect contrary to those that have ascertained positive effect (Soares & Perin, 2019).

-According to Anderson et al. (2015), innovativeness characterises an enterprise's inclination to embrace new ideas, inventiveness, and experimentation in developing new products and processes.
-Proactiveness entails futuristic and opportunity-seeking tendencies that afford an enterprise a pioneering benefit over the competition by antedating future market trends.
-Risk taking on the other hand is about an enterprise's inclination to boldly commit resources towards initiatives portending high but unassured returns.
-Thus, entrepreneurial orientation is characterised by dynamism and morphing causing a series of disruptions and network relationships requiring incessant management with the aim of capturing value, leading to a conclusion that entrepreneurial orientation independently is not a recipe for sustained enterprise success (Covin & Wales, 2019).
+According to Covin and Wales (2019), entrepreneurial orientation is characterised by dynamism and morphing causing a series of disruptions and network relationships requiring incessant management with the aim of capturing value, leading to a conclusion that entrepreneurial orientation independently is not a recipe for sustained enterprise success.
 Hence, the need to identify and assess synergistic variables through which entrepreneurial orientation enhances enterprise performance (Markin et al., 2018).

-Concomitantly, business model innovation (BMI), which is described as a variation in the way a firm does its business that is novel to the firm and leads to evidential modifications in the way the firm creates, distributes, or captures value for all participants in the value chain including its customers (Bouwman et al. 2016), has been advanced as a source of enduring competitive edge and better performance (Afuah, 2014; Baden-Fuller & Haefliger, 2013; Bashir & Verma, 2017; Casadesus-Masanell & Zhu, 2013; Chesbrough, 2010; Demil & Lecocq, 2010).
+Concomitantly, business model innovation (BMI), which is described as a variation in the way a firm does its business that is novel to the firm and leads to evidential modifications in the way the firm creates, distributes, or captures value for all participants in the value chain including its customers (Bouwman et al, 2016), has been advanced as a source of enduring competitive edge and better performance (Afuah, 2014; Baden-Fuller & Haefliger, 2013; Bashir & Verma, 2017; Casadesus-Masanell & Zhu, 2013; Chesbrough, 2010; Demil & Lecocq, 2010).
 More importantly, in an environment where product and process innovations are prone to imitation and therefore, shortened shelf life (Zott & Amit, 2012).
 Ndemo and Aiko acknowledge the prevalence of product imitation in Kenya and on the African continent generally, where intellectual property protection laws are underdeveloped underpinning the need for BMI.
 Kim and Mauborgne (2005) emphasised the need to eschew the traditional sources of competition for new ways of doing business, that is, BMI.
-According to Caravannis et al. (2014) BMI can lead to organisational sustainability, resilience, and excellence.
-However, the literature on BMI is said to be at an infancy stage requiring identification and assessment of its antecedents (Foss & Saebi, 2017; Lambert & Montemari, 2017; Spieth et al., 2014)).
+According to Carayannis et al. (2014), BMI can lead to organisational sustainability, resilience, and excellence.
+However, the literature on BMI is said to be at an infancy stage requiring identification and assessment of its antecedents (Foss & Saebi, 2017; Lambert & Montemari, 2017; Spieth et al., 2014).

 Existing literature asserts a distinction between entrepreneurial orientation and BMI.
 While entrepreneurial orientation focuses on product and process innovation (Veidal & Korneliussen, 2013), BMI addresses how a firm creates, delivers, and appropriates value to the focal firm and its channel partners, including its customers (Bouwman et al, 2016; Snihur & Wiklund, 2019).
 According to Bucherer et al., (2012), BMI is a distinct form of innovation possessing a higher potential for value creation and capture as it is difficult to be imitated and implemented by competitors, unlike product and process innovations (Zott & Amit, 2012).
 While empirical studies have identified entrepreneurial orientation as an antecedent of BMI, these studies are mostly exploratory (Tian et al, 2019) and undeniably scarce (Asemokha et al., 2019).
-The purpose of this study, therefore, was to contribute to a better comprehension of entrepreneurial orientation as an antecedent of BMI among medium enterprises in Kenya.
+The purpose of this study, therefore, was to contribute to a better comprehension of entrepreneurial orientation as an antecedent of BMI by investigating the impact of entrepreneurial orientation on BMI in medium enterprises in Kenya.